Sawkoeko/ELK-Stack-Project-Week/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly reliable and availiability by monitoring the "health" of applications and only sending requests to servers and applications that can respond in a timely manner., in addition to restricting DDOS to the network.
-- _TODO: What aspect of security do load balancers protect?
+-  What aspect of security do load balancers protect?
 Load balancers detect the health of back end resources and do not send traffic to servers that are not able to fulfill request.
 Preventing from DDOS attacks.
 What is the advantage of a jump box?_
 By focusing on the interactions between the routers instead of all of the machines, we only have to worry about a few connections between a few machines, rather than connections between all machines.
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the servers and system logs.
-- _TODO: What does Filebeat watch for?_Filebeat collects data about the file system.
+- Filebeat collects data about the file system.
-- _TODO: What does Metricbeat record?_Metricbeat collects machine metrics, such as uptime.
+- Metricbeat collects machine metrics, such as uptime.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|